 Retail Renovation Architectural Services

 There are many services an architect can provide for a retail renovation.
 The architect can first assess the existing conditions.
-Help you realize a vision for the space or come up with one on their own.
+Help you realize a vision for the space and the architectural / interior design.
 The architect can guide you through every detail from the store layout, to material, selection, lighting, and all aspects of design.
 A retail architect would produce a set of drawings for construction and for the Department Of Buildings.

 The architect will handle the filling with the DOB including all the paperwork and logistics.
 Upon approval the contractor can get a permit and the construction can begin on the retail store.